vishnumaiea/KiExport/Readme.md

 This command can be used to generate multiple types of files by providing just a valid JSON configuration file.
 Unlike other commands which will look specifically for the `kiexport.json` file, this command will accept a JSON file with any name.
 This is useful when you need different configurations for different manufacturers and use-cases.
 You can create a configuration file for each manufacturer and use them with the `run` command individually.

-Since the `run` command does not accept any other arguments, everything needed to generate the manufacturing files should be in the JSON configuration file.
+Since the `run` command does not accept any configuration parameters directly, everything needed to generate the manufacturing files should be in the JSON configuration file.
+Additionally, `run` can also accept a subset of commands to run from the supplied configuration file.
+This can be useful when you do not want to run commands individually.

 ```
-kiexport run <config_file>
+kiexport run <config_file> <commands>
 ```

 - `<config_file>`: Path to the JSON configuration file.
 Required.
+- `<commands>`: A list of commands to run from the configuration file.
+Optional.
+The list of commands should be a comma separated string in the same format as the `commands` key in the configuration file.
+Do not use quotes for individual commands in this case.

 Example:

 ```
 kiexport run Mitayi-Pico-D1/kiexport.json

+kiexport run Mitayi-Pico-D1/kiexport.json "gerbers, positions"
+kiexport run Mitayi-Pico-D1/kiexport.json "pcb_pdf, sch_pdf"
+kiexport run Mitayi-Pico-D1/kiexport.json "gerbers, [ddd, STEP], [ddd, VRML]"
 ```

 ## Configuration File